[5 MIN READ]

 You may be surprised to learn that patients in their 40s and 50s are sometimes good candidates for surgery.

 “We associate joint replacement surgeries with older adults because the materials we used to replace the joint used to wear out more quickly and with prolonged use,” says Nirav Shah, M.D., orthopedic surgeon at Providence.
 “Now, the materials we use for joint replacement surgery are much better.
 They last longer.
 Younger patients can get 20 or more years from surgery.
 This gives them a better quality of life.”

 This is particularly true for knee replacements.
 Knee replacements are more common than hip replacements.
 Younger patients may also be candidates for a partial knee replacement if only one part of the joint is affected.
 This helps ease pain and improve range of motion.

 Is a joint completely replaced during surgery?

 The name “joint replacement” can be misleading.
 Patients expect inches of their joint to be taken out and replaced.
 What happens is a little less dramatic.

 For example, during a knee replacement, only 8-10 millimeters are shaved from the femur, tibia and back side of the patella.
 (That’s just over a quarter of an inch.)
 Then, metal and high-grade medical plastic are used to reshape the joint.
-This helps improve range of motion and relieve pain.

 Is it true that hip replacements only last 10 to 15 years?